51Degrees/documentation/src/concepts/flowelements/fiftyoneengine.md

 ## Properties

 The @properties exposed by a **51Degrees engine** should not be seen differently from the @properties which are exposed by any other **engine**.
-They merely extend the @property to add some @metadata specific to the @properties in 51Degrees data structures.
+They merely extend the @property to add @metadata that is specific to the @properties in 51Degrees' data structures.

 ## Values